 Three company-owned boats, loaded with iron rods, nailrod, merchant bars and cast iron products traveled the ten miles to Boston and to other coastal areas.
 On return trips the boats carried supplies and brought recently-recruited, skilled English iron workers to Hammersmith.
 Iron products made to be sold and shipped were stored in the warehouses next to the pier.

 The construction and destruction of dams built by various industries over the past three hundred years have silted this once busy tidal terminus.
 The Saugus River at Hammersmith is no longer navigable with access to ocean water.

 Erected by National Park Service.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Casting House (within shouting distance of this marker); The Forge (within shouting distance of this marker); Making Iron (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Iron Works (was about 400 feet away, measured in a direct line but has been reported missing. ); Appleton's Pulpit (approx. 0.2 miles away); Saugus Vietnam Memorial (approx. ¼ mile away); Saugus Massachusetts World War I Honor Roll (approx. ¼ mile away).
+The Casting House (within shouting distance of this marker); The Forge (within shouting distance of this marker); Making Iron (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker); Appleton's Pulpit (approx. 0.2 miles away); Saugus Vietnam Memorial (approx. ¼ mile away); Saugus Massachusetts World War I Honor Roll (approx. ¼ mile away); Saugus Korea/Vietnam Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Saugus.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 29, 2015, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 179 times since then and 13 times this year.
+It was originally submitted on July 29, 2015, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 220 times since then and 14 times this year.
 Photos: 1, 2. submitted on July 29, 2015, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.